Skip to content

 Be vigilant about your bank and credit accounts.

-Victims of identity theft often feel violated—rightly so, since this crime involves someone using your personal information to obtain money or credit.
+Victims of identity theft are sure to feel violated—rightly so, since this crime involves the use of your personal information to obtain money or credit.
 Signs that you may be a victim of identity theft include:

 • Bills for products or services you never purchased